acm-projects/Nostalgio/README.md

 * Memory saving (Allows users to save a list of songs attributed to a location)
 * Memory map visualization (A map that depicts locations traveled and its associated memories & songs over time)
 * Spotify integration to create playlists from these memories
-* Music suggestion based off of previous travel and listening habits
+* Music suggestion based off of travel & listening habits
 * Track and display songs listened to by friends on map.
+* Stats on profile page